 Your doctor can help you determine the cause of frequent charley horses.
 And you can implement treatments and preventive measures to increase your comfort.

 A number of factors may cause a muscle to cramp or spasm.
-The most common causes of charley horses include:
+The most common causes include: